gpwen/vim-installer-mui2/wiki-pages/testcases.markdown

 ### I-5.
 Test Registry Change

-1. Install Vim context menu, verify that "gvim" present in the "preferred application" list of the "Open With ..." dialog of the following file
+1. Install Vim context menu, verify that "gvim" has been listed in the "Recommended Programs" section of the "Open With &rarr; Choose Program ..." dialog for the following file types:
-    types:
     * `.htm`
     * `.html`
     * `.vim`

-    Also verify that "gvim" present in the "other application" list of the "Open With ..." dialog of all other file types.
+    Also verify that "gvim" has been listed in the "Other Programs" section of the above dialog for all other file types.

-2. Install Vim context menu, verify that "Open With Vim" item present on the context menu for all files.
+2. Install Vim context menu, verify that "Edit With Vim" item present on the context menu for all files.

-3. Open "Add/remove program" from control panel, verify that:
+3. Open "Add or Remove Program" from control panel, verify that:
-    * Vim present in the list.
+    * "Vim 7.3 (self-installing)" has been listed as currently installed programs.
-    * Vim item only supports "Remove" option.
+    * The above item only supports "Remove" option.
+    * The "Support Info" of the above items includes:
+      * Version (7.3);
+      * URL for Vim online;
-    * Help and upgrade URL present in the detailed information of the item.
+      * URL for downloading the PC installer.

 ### I-6.
 Test OLE Registration

-1. Perform a clean install, verify that gvim will not shown the OLE regitration prompt (meaning that the OLE server has been register correctly).
+1. Perform a clean install, verify that gvim will NOT show the OLE regitration warning (meaning that the OLE server has been register correctly) on the first lanuch.

 ## Uninstaller Test